How to Write and Send Invoice Emails — Professional Invoice Email Template

 Why Use an Invoice Email Template?

-The quick answer is that email templates save you time: with a template, you wouldn’t have to type the message every time you have to write an invoice email to a client.
+The quick answer is that email templates save you time: with a template, you wouldn't have to write an invoice email from scratch every time you need to bill a client.

-A template is also a useful tool if you’re sending an invoice to multiple clients, as it ensures that the messages are consistent.
+A template is also a useful tool if you're sending invoices via email to multiple clients, as it ensures that the messages are consistent and include the invoice number, due date, and payment terms.

-Another benefit of using templates for your invoices is that they can be personalized for each client by inserting their name and other relevant information into placeholders in advance.
+Another benefit of using templates for your invoice emails is that they can be personalized for each client by inserting their name and other relevant details like the total amount due into placeholders in advance.

 How Do I Create an Invoice Email Template?

-However, your email template should also be generic enough that it can be applied to most or all of your clients, allowing you to simply make quick changes when necessary before sending it off.
+However, your invoice email template should also be generic enough that it can be applied to most or all of your clients, allowing you to simply make quick changes when necessary before sending it off.
+Always make sure to include the invoice number and the due date in your communications.

-Once you’re ready to draft your email, you can follow the below steps to create the perfect template for you to send to your clients.
-It can be a hassle to make invoices from scratch, so having a generic example can make the process much faster.
+Once you're ready to draft your email, you can follow the below steps to create the perfect template for you to send to your clients.
+It can be a hassle to create an invoice from scratch, so having a generic invoice template example can make the process much faster.

 Keep Your Invoice Email Professional and Simple

 Business owners often have trouble with writing their invoice emails.
-They worry about how formal they should be, or what should go into the letter.
+They worry about how formal they should be, or what should be included in a professional invoice email.

-The goal of an invoice email is to get paid, but you want your client to be more willing than just getting their money.
+The goal of an invoice email is to get paid, but you want your client to be more willing than just providing their payment.
 You also want them to feel respected for the business transaction that they have made with you.

-The purpose of an invoice email is simply to send the invoice to your client: it doesn’t need to contain much other information.
-For the sake of your own time as well as your client’s, all you need to include is a brief message thanking them for their business, and outlining that you have attached an invoice for your work.
-If you want to get paid on time, it helps to use an email that is short and to the point.
+The purpose of an invoice email is simply to send the invoice to your client: it doesn't need to contain much other information.
+For the sake of your own time as well as your client's, all you need to include is a brief message thanking them for their business, and outlining that you have attached an invoice for your work.
+If you want to get paid on time, it helps to use an email that is short and includes clear payment instructions.

 Have a Descriptive Subject Line